Best Putter for Beginners 2025 (Our Top Picks After Testing)

 This feature provides a better, more controllable stroke, especially when putting off the green.

-But even though this putter comes from the Wilson Staff collection, the criss-cross alignment design doesn’t offer the “wow” factor most golfers want in a new putter.
+But even though this putter comes from the Wilson Staff collection, the criss-cross alignment design doesn’t offer the “wow” factor most golfers want in a putter.

 TaylorMade Spider GT Max Putter